-Academic Fresh Start is designed for students who have experienced severe academic difficulty in their initial period of enrollment at Southeastern Community College, who have resumed their post-secondary education, and who have made significant improvements in their academic achievement after a period of re-enrollment.
+Academic Fresh Start is designed for students who have a GPA lower than 2.0 in their initial period of enrollment at Southeastern Community College and who have resumed their post-secondary education after a period of re-enrollment in which they have made significant improvements in their academic achievement.
+A student who has not been enrolled in curriculum courses at the college for three years (36 months) and then re-enrolls may request Academic Fresh Start from the director of student services.

-Students who have not been enrolled in curriculum courses at the college for 60 months and then re-enroll may request Academic Fresh Start from the director of student services.
-Returning students must meet the following criteria: be enrolled the semester prior to making the request, be in a curriculum program and earned at least a C grade in every course, and made the request within 12 months of re-enrollment at the college.

-Responses to requests for fresh start will be made within five working days of receipt of the requests.
-If requests are approved, courses taken 60 months or more prior to re-enrollment as Academic Fresh Start will not be considered in the GPA calculation.
-Grade point averages will be calculated beginning at the time of Academic Fresh Start re-enrollment.
+The returning student must be enrolled the semester prior to making the request, having completed a minimum of six credit hours within a period of one year (12 months) in his/her curriculum, and must be in a curriculum program having earned at least a C grade in every course attempted since reentry.
+The request must be made within twelve months of re-enrollment at the college.
+Responses to requests for fresh start will be made within five working days of receipt of the request.
+If the request is approved, the grade point average of all courses taken three years (36)

-To meet program completion/graduation requirements, students must complete a minimum of one-half the total credit hours required in the program after the Academic Fresh Start re-enrollment period has begun.
+months) or more prior to re-enrollment as an Academic Fresh Start student will be 0.00, and the student's new grade point average will be calculated beginning at the time of Academic Fresh Start reenrollment.
+To meet program completion/graduation requirements, the student must complete a minimum of one-half the total credit hours required in the program after the Academic Fresh Start reenrollment period has begun.
 Previous major courses of C or better will be treated like transfer courses where grades are not assigned.
 In instances where academic fresh start is granted for courses completed at Southeastern Community College and then transferred to another college or university, the receiving institution is not required to disregard those course grades.
-Academic Fresh Start may not affect admission or readmission to an allied health program at Southeastern Community College.
-Financial aid applicants approved for Academic Fresh Start are not exempt from the college's Satisfactory Academic Progress Requirements for Financial Aid Recipients.
+Academic Fresh Start may not affect admission or readmission to a health technology program at Southeastern Community College.
+Financial aid applicants approved for Academic Fresh Start are not exempt from the college's satisfactory academic progress requirements for financial aid recipients.
 Approval of a request for recalculation of grade point average under this policy is only granted once for each student.